openpowerquality/opq/gitbook/mauka/plugins.md

 * Python multiprocessing primitives
 * Status/heartbeat notifications

-## Measurement Shim Plugin {#measurement-shim}

-The [measurement shim plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/MeasurementShimPlugin.py) reads raw triggering messages and converts them into high level measurement messages which are then passed onto the Measurement Plugin.

-Triggering messages themseves do not have a topic associated with them.
-Thus, we require a dedicated plugin that reads all messages and determines whether or not the message is a triggering message, and if it is, assign a topic and forward it to the measurement plugin.

 ## Measurement Plugin {#measurement}

 The [measurement plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/MeasurementPlugin.py) records raw triggering data and aggregates it into a measurements collection in our Mongo database.